diagnosticss/diagnosticss/README.md

 ### Sinatra

-Add diagnosticss middleware into your application:
+Add DiagnostiCSS middleware into your application:

 ```ruby
 require 'diagnosticss'